rkichenama/components/README.md

 * lib - the compiled component library, updated only in tags, TBD
 * doc - the 'public' folder
 * src - component source

+## Roadmap
+* convert to typescript
+* docker service
+  * add a nodejs docker image where jest is run
+    * goal is to set up a service that will take a regex (defaults to all) of the test file, maybe a specific test, and for the container to pull the branch, install dependencies, run the test(s), and return the output (with coverage)
+  * set up a github action that will trigger the docker service above through a webhook
+  * create a (web|service) worker that will manage memoizing responses from a webhook to trigger the docker service
+  * base all test results on promises returned from worker
+* create and use a grid/flexbox layout style framework
+* use css modules in components
+  * customize with custom properties(?)